feynon/carlosbecker.com/content/post/2012-08-11-saturday-hack-upgrading-jekyll-bootstrap-to-upcoming-twitter-bootstrap-210.md

 So, today is saturday and I has nothing to do that could made the world a better place.
 Let's do this!

-I'll describe here my ‘steps' to update jekyll to the new version!
+I'll describe here my 'steps' to update jekyll to the new version!

 ### No more talks, let's do this!